brendenwest/it122/2_functions/notes.rst

 Javascript function and object behavior is central to Node.js programming.
 So it’s important to understand key functional concepts:
 - Functions are defined with the ‘function’ keyword
 - Functions can be ‘anonymous’ or named
-- Functions can take parameters function (param1, param2) { return param1 + param2; }
+- Functions can take parameters:

+	function (param1, param2) { return param1 + param2; }
 	function myFunction(param1, param2) { return param1 + param2; }

-- Functions can return a value to the step that called them var total = myFunction(3, 4); // total = 7
+- Functions can return a value to the step that called them:

+	var total = myFunction(3, 4); // total = 7

-- Functions are objects that can be referenced and passed to other functions: var myFunction = function (param1, param2) { return param1 + param2; }
+- Functions are objects that can be referenced and passed to other functions:

+	var myFunction = function (param1, param2) { return param1 + param2; }
 	xar x = anotherFunction(myFunction(param3, param4)); // calls

-- Functions within objects are called ‘methods’
+- Functions within objects are called **methods**

 Scope & Closure
 ####
 Scope controls the visibility and lifecycle of Javascript objects to reduce naming conflicts and provide memory management.
 Scope in Javascript is a bit different than in other languages, and objects have ‘scope’ in the function where they are defined.
 Global objects are those defined outside of any funciton or object.

 	var counter = 1; // counter is available throughout the app

 	function myFunction() {